 The remaining devices on the bus are completely unaffected by the transfer of FIG. 5 because CMD has remained low throughout the entire transfer.
 When ADL transitioned low 206, the remaining devices, which were not addressed, became idle.
-They are awak- 30 ened from their idle state only when CMD transitions from low to high 238.
+They are awakened from their idle state only when CMD transitions from low to high 238.
 To the remaining devices, the streaming data transfer appears simply as a stretchedout normal transfer.

-The events which occur during a normal transfer are 35 those which occur to the left of the first dashed line 250. and to the right of the second dashed line 252.
-In a normal transfer, CMD goes low 214, D0 is placed on the data bus by the master 12 or by the slave 14, and that same D0 is transferred when CMD transitions low-to-40 high 238.
-As described above, the remaining devices on the bus are unaffected by an events occurring between the dashed lines.
+The events which occur during a normal transfer are those which occur to the left of the first dashed line 250, and to the right of the second dashed line 252.
+In a 60 normal transfer, CMD goes low 214, D0 is placed on the data bus by the master 12 or by the slave 14, and that same D0 is transferred when CMD transitions low-tohigh 238.
+As described above, the remaining devices on the bus are unaffected by any events occurring between 65 the dashed lines.

-The details of the bus interfaces needed to implement the master and slave as described above are well within 45 the skill of a person skilled in the art.
+The details of the bus interfaces needed to implement the master and slave as described above are well within the skill of a person skilled in the art.
 The interfaces can utilize random logic, or programmable logic arrays or other programmable devices to reduce parts count.

-As will be appreciated by those skilled in the art, the streaming data transfer described above allows a very 50 high transfer rate for block data.
-It allows both high performance and low performance devices to operate normally on the same bus.
-Those devices for which a high speed block transfer is suitable, such as mass storage controllers and video controllers, can take advantage of streaming data transfer, while other devices can be built for less cost.
-Since data is transferred on the address lines as well as the data lines, the effective transfer rate is doubled without requiring any higher performance from any of the subsystem involved.
+As will be appreciated by those skilled in the art, the streaming data transfer described above allows a very high transfer rate for block data.
+It allows both high 5 performance and low performance devices to operate normally on the same bus.
+Those devices for which a high speed block transfer is suitable, such as mass storage controllers and video controllers, can take advantage of streaming data transfer, while other devices can 10 subsystem, comprising the steps of; be built for less cost.

-While the invention has been particularly shown and described with reference to a preferred embodiment, it will be understood by those skilled in the art that various changes in form and detail may be made therein without departing from the spirit and scope of the invention.
+While the invention has been particularly shown and described with reference to a preferred embodiment, it will be understood by those skilled in the art that various changes in form and detail may be made therein 15 without departing from the spirit and scope of the invention.